-Also, since the very beginning of my amateur radio ‘career’, already as SWL, I have been member of the most successful VHF/UHF/µWave contest team in Europe DL0GTH (former call signs Y37Q, Y59ZI, DM5TI and DM7TI).
-Still, I have fun with that great team and I am usually operating 23cm band at DL0GTH.
-See dl0gth.de.
-The photo above shows the usual DL0GTH contest setup from 1296 MHz up to 24 GHz bands in JO50JP.
+Also, since the very beginning of my amateur radio ‘career’, already as SWL, I have been member of the most successful VHF/UHF/µWave contest team in Europe DLØGTH (former call signs Y37Q, Y59ZI, DM5TI and DM7TI).
+Still, I have fun with that great team and I am usually operating 23cm band at DLØGTH.
+The photo above shows the usual DLØGTH contest setup from 1296 MHz up to 24 GHz bands in JO5ØJP.

 As mentioned, my digital modes interests did not stop with RTTY.
 I was an early user on Packet Radio and APRS including APRS via ISS.
-I also did ATV for some years.
+I also did amateur television (ATV) for some years.

-Currently, I very rarely operate HF bands at home.
-Most of my activity is on 2m, in contests also on 70cm and 23cm.
+For more then three decades, most of my activity was on 2m, in contests also on 70cm and 23cm.
 Since 2021 I have been more active again on shortwave bands.
-Outside of contests I also enjoy digital modes (FT8, MSK144 and more).
-Recently, I also became QRV in C4FM/Fusion/WIRES-X, DMR, DSTAR but prefer FM for chats with friends.
+Outside of contests I also enjoy digital modes (FT8, FT4, MSK144 and more).
+I am also QRV in C4FM/Fusion/WIRES-X, DMR, DSTAR but prefer FM for chats with friends.

 Amateur radio changed a lot in the decades I have been doing it.
 Even, I see some changes less positive, more critical, there are more positive changes and huge new opportunities, more than a single ham can do.
 So, I am looking forward to the future of ham radio and hope to continue to enjoy it many years to come.